 Both comments on "Everybody" by Shades Of Rhythm.

-If you were being cynical, you could probably say that these comments are just the MDMA-warped memories of a generation of thirty-something men who resent their wives, boring children, mortgages, jobs, and the responsibilities that come with them.
-You could dismiss their exhortations of the "old days" as merely the rueful people who can't grasp the modern dance world, with its live streams, forum trolls, and LiveNation wristband raves.
+If you were being cynical, you could probably say that these comments are just the MDMA-warped memories of a generation of thirty-something men who resent their wives, boring children, mortgages, jobs and the responsibilities that come with them.
+You could dismiss their exhortations of the "old days" as merely the rueful luddite whinges of people who can't grasp the modern dance world, with its live streams, forum trolls and LiveNation wristband raves.

-At some points, it feels like you're witnessing the outbreak of a new—or at least unrecognized—movement of unwitting outsider poets.
-While I don't doubt that some of the people watching and commenting on these vids are highly educated types who ended up running the country and maybe even producing youth culture shows for PBS, a lot of them are almost definitely written by regular people who probably don't get a chance to express themselves so candidly in their day to day lives.
+At some points, it feels like you've a voyeur witnessing the outbreak of a new – or at least unrecognised – movement of unwitting outsider poets.
+While I don't doubt that some of the people watching and commenting on these vids are highly educated types who ended up running the country and maybe even producing youth culture shows for Channel 4, a lot of them are almost definitely written by regular people who probably don't get a chance to express themselves so candidly in their day to day lives.

-I like to imagine misty-eyed men and women staying up late in their newly built homes, waiting for their kids to go to bed before they can transport themselves back to their carefree, wide-eyed, hands-in-the-air youths spent blissfully blowing holes in their psyche in New York warehouses and on Balearic beaches.
-It might be a bit tragic if they were still showing up at Warehouse Project three speckled Doves deep, still losing their shit to "Voodoo Ray" as Joy Orbison plays it 25 years later.
+I like to imagine misty-eyed men and women sat up late in their new build homes, waiting for their kids to go to bed before they can transport themselves back to their carefree, wide-eyed, hands-in-the-air youths spent blissfully blowing holes in their psyche in Mancunian warehouses and on Balearic beaches.
+It might be a bit tragic if they were still turning up at Warehouse Project three speckled Doves deep, still losing their shit to "Voodoo Ray" as Joy Orbison plays it 25 years later.
 But they aren't, I don't think.
-These are people who know that their raving days are over, and are looking back on them rather than trying to recreate them in some Hacienda historical reenactment society.
+These are people who know that their raving days are over, and are looking back on them rather than trying to recreate them in some Hacienda historical re-enactment society.
 In that way, these are examples of wistful longing rather than regressive nostalgia.

-This is probably my favorite one.
-It doesn't just tell you about a club or a banging remix, but hints at the entire span of some unknown relationship that Phil Davies from Nantwich and Johnny from Coventry once had.
+This is probably my favourite one.
+It doesn't just tell you about a club or a really great pinger or a banging remix, but hints at the entire span of some unknown relationship that Phil Davies from Nantwich and Johnny from Coventry once had.
 A relationship that was subsequently snatched from them, presumably by responsibility and the post-rave diaspora that responsible adulthood created.

 Whether they briefly became best friends, whether they put the world to rights in a wire-jawed, late-night session of serotonin fuelled telekinesis as the sun came up at Fantazia, or whether they indulged in some kind of tryst as the piano break came in on "Better Days", we'll never know.
 But the fact that something as ostensibly banal as a YouTube comment can make us ponder such possibilities, acting as a personals ad for a relationship that is long past, is a testament to the evocative power of the internet.

 Obviously nostalgia is bullshit, and for every "Pacific State" there were a hundred terrible "big fish, small fish, cardboard box" novelty records.
-And for everyone who looks back on it with fondness, there is probably a casualty.
-And we probably all need to remember that patterned board shorts were de rigeur back then.
+And for everyone who looks back on it with fondness, there's probably a casualty.
+And we probably all need to remember than patterned board shorts were de rigeur back then.
 But you can't help but feel these people had the right idea.

-If these comments are true—and why would you doubt that they are?—going out in those days was about unity and euphoria rather than wearing T-shirts that define your pecs and trying to compete in some kind of Moet-pissing competition.
+If these comments are true – and why would you doubt that they aren't? – going out in those days was about unity and euphoria, rather than wearing T-shirts that define your pecs and trying to compete in some kind of Moet-pissing competition.
 Maybe these comments comprise a history lesson that modern clubbers would do well to heed.

 Follow Clive on Twitter: @thugclive